wangkuiyi/hdfs/README.md

 # HDFS

-This Go package provides type `hdfs.File`, whose interface is similar to that of `os.File`.
-By default, `hdfs.File` represent files local filesystem.
-If you want it to represent files on HDFS, please call `hdfs.Init` providing HDFS host, port and username.
+This Go package provides type `hdfs.File`, which implements interface `Reader` and `Writer` like `os.File`.
+By default, `hdfs.File` represents files on the local filesystem.
+If you want it to represent files on HDFS, please call `hdfs.Init` and provide HDFS host, port and username.